-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

 Parent and community involvement are sought in all of our activities.
 Our school has an open-door policy where parents may meet with the administration to discuss any issues.
 Along with this policy, the School Site Council (SSC) meet on the first Monday of the month at 3:30 p.m. in the Rivera Middle School Library.
-This is the first year we have offered PIQE and had 61 parents graduate from the program.
 The community has, through generous donations, supported our activities with funds and materials.
 In the Minder-Binder, we publish a yearly calendar listing the activities and meetings that are planned for the school year.
 Our school marquee posts scheduled activities.
-Rivera Middle School also has a Facebook page, Twitter account and the Rivera Middle School Web Page that provided updated information to parents and the community In addition, a monthly email goes out to parents with information and resources.
+Rivera Middle School also has a Facebook page, Twitter account and the Rivera Middle School Web Page that provided updated information to parents and the community.
+In addition, emails goes out to parents with information and resources.
 Parents have access to the parent portal that provides them with updated information on their child such as grades and attendance.
 Parents also have the opportunity to participate in Parent workshops such as the HOT and ERUSD workshops.

-For more information on how to become involved in the Parent-Teacher Organization, please Principal Dr. Ventura- Rincon at (562) 801-5088.
+For more information on how to become involved in the Parent-Teacher Organization, please Principal Dr. Ventura- Rincon at (562) 801-7580